Characters: The Dresden Files Unfazed Everymans And Badass Normals

 - Anti-Villain: He's more often help than hindrance to Harry; while his empire of crime is vast and increasing, he maintains order and reduces violence.
 We ultimately learn from his Start of Darkness in White Night that the motivation that drives him is to prevent Innocent Bystanders from harm, and he is desperate to heal a young girl in a coma from a bullet meant for him.
 In Small Favor, he refuses to be freed first until the Archive is rescued, and during the subsequent escape, shelters her and makes sure she is the first person on the rescue helicopter.

 - Badass Normal: He once managed to keep a knife hidden from FBI agents, then pull it out and throw it through a rope while hanging upside down in the dark.
-Another time he ripped Nicodemus into shreds with a machine gun.
-It slowed him down for, like, 2 seconds, but it's the thought that counts.
+Another time, he ripped Nicodemus into shreds with a machine gun.
+It slowed him down for, like, two seconds, but it's the thought that counts.

-Say what you want about Marcone, but he has balls that drag on the ground when he walks.
+Marcone may be slime, but I can't deny he has balls that drag on the ground when he walks.